-In late 2017, I made a visit to Straus Family Creamery which says it is the first certified organic creamery west of the Mississippi River.
+In late 2017, study Co-Principal Investigator Lewis Perdue made a visit to Straus Family Creamery which says it is the first certified organic creamery west of the Mississippi River.
 The logic in starting with them was that — with their commitment to sustainability — they would be able to talk about plastic contamination as it applied to them and their organic dairy customers.

-On that occasion, no one was there to talk with me, but I was given the card for Sustainability Director, Joseph Button.
-I was told he would be in on December 1, but he was not there.
-I pestered him with emails on Dec.
+On that occasion, no one was there to talk with Perdue, but he was given the card for Sustainability Director, Joseph Button.
+Perdue was told he would be in on December 1, but he was not there.
+Perdue pestered him with emails on Dec.
 2, 8 and 2.

-“In a quick conversation that I had with Albert Straus [creamery founder] this morning, he had mentioned that the dairies dealt with this issue around 10 years ago when they all switched over to low or zero phthalate/BPA tubing.
-His recollection is that just about all the dairies that he is aware of use the same tubing and he suggested that you get in touch with the main manufacturer to obtain data as to when dairies began purchasing the better plastic tubing.”
+Straus’s recollection was that just about all the dairies that he is aware of use the same tubing and he suggested that Perdue get in touch with the main manufacturer to obtain data as to when dairies began purchasing the better plastic tubing.

-The closest we got to a source of milk came from a countywide “mild drive” where when hand-lettered roadside signs caught our eye near Sebastapol in western Sonoma County: Bohemian Creamery
+The closest study investigators got to a source of milk came from d countywide randon drive where a hand-lettered roadside signs caught Perdue’s eye near Sebastapol in western Sonoma County: Bohemian Creamery

-In short order, we were referred to a small artisan operation even deeper into the West County which is where we almost had a cow.
-Or rather, we almost bought a cow — Actually almost bought a fractional limited partnership share of a five-cow herd.
+In short order, Perdue was referred to a small artisan operation even deeper into the West County which is where the study investigators almost bought a cow — Actually almost bought a fractional limited partnership share of a five-cow herd.